japila-books/spark-sql-internals/docs/physical-operators/WindowFunctionFrame.md

 prepare(rows: ExternalAppendOnlyUnsafeRowArray): Unit
 ----

-`prepare` requests <<UnboundedWindowFunctionFrame-processor, AggregateProcessor>> to link:spark-sql-AggregateProcessor.adoc#initialize[initialize] passing in the number of `UnsafeRows` in the input `ExternalAppendOnlyUnsafeRowArray`.
+`prepare` requests <<UnboundedWindowFunctionFrame-processor, AggregateProcessor>> to spark-sql-AggregateProcessor.md#initialize[initialize] passing in the number of `UnsafeRows` in the input `ExternalAppendOnlyUnsafeRowArray`.

-`prepare` then requests `ExternalAppendOnlyUnsafeRowArray` to link:spark-sql-ExternalAppendOnlyUnsafeRowArray.adoc#generateIterator[generate an interator].
+`prepare` then requests `ExternalAppendOnlyUnsafeRowArray` to spark-sql-ExternalAppendOnlyUnsafeRowArray.md#generateIterator[generate an interator].

-In the end, `prepare` requests <<UnboundedWindowFunctionFrame-processor, AggregateProcessor>> to link:spark-sql-AggregateProcessor.adoc#update[update] passing in every `UnsafeRow` in the iterator one at a time.
+In the end, `prepare` requests <<UnboundedWindowFunctionFrame-processor, AggregateProcessor>> to spark-sql-AggregateProcessor.md#update[update] passing in every `UnsafeRow` in the iterator one at a time.

 ==== [[UnboundedWindowFunctionFrame-write]] `write` Method